codedbymari/medication-log/README.md

-# Medication Log/Tracker
+# Medication Log

-Check it out here: medication-log.vercel.app
+medication-log.vercel.app

-A simple and intuitive web application designed to help users track their medication.
+A simple web application designed to help users track their medication.
 All medication logs are stored in the browser's local storage, ensuring data persistence even after a page refresh.

 ## Features:
 - Add and save medication names